kainino0x/cis565-2015-webgl-deferred-shading/README.md

 that you would like to implement, please **contact us first** (preferably on the mailing list).

-**All togglable features should be switchable using the GUI panel.**
+**Where possible, all features should be switchable using the GUI panel.**

+### Performance & Analysis

+ Optimize your JavaScript and/or GLSL code.
+Web Tracing Framework and Chrome/Firefox's profiling tools will be useful for this.
+For each change that improves performance, show the before and after render times.

-**IMPORTANT:** For each feature (required or extra), please provide the following brief analysis:
+For each new *effect* feature (required or extra), please provide the following brief analysis:

 * Concise overview write-up of the feature.
-* Performance hit/improvement due to adding the feature.
+* Performance change due to adding the feature.
+  * If applicable, how do parameters (such as number of lights, tile size, etc.) affect performance?
 * If you did something to accelerate the feature, what did you do and why?
 * How might this feature be optimized beyond your current implementation?

+For each *performance* feature (required or extra), please provide:

+* Concise overview write-up of the feature.
+* Detailed performance improvement analysis of adding the feature
+  * What is the best case scenario for your performance improvement?
+What is the worst?
+  * Are there tradeoffs to this performance feature?
+  * How do parameters (such as number of lights, tile size, etc.) affect performance?
+  * Show debug views when possible.
+    * If the debug view correlates with performance, explain how.

+**Notes:**

+* Before doing performance analysis, you must disable debug mode by changing `debugMode` to `false` in `framework.js`.
+* Be aware that stats.js may give 0 millisecond frame timings in Chrome on occasion - if this happens, you can use the FPS counter.

 ### Starter Code Tour

-You'll be working in `deferredSetup.js` and `deferredRender.js` using raw WebGL.
-While there is Three.js code in the project for other purposes, you probably won't find it very useful.
-However, you may use its vector/matrix math types if you need them.
+You'll be working mainly in `deferredRender.js` using raw WebGL.
+Three.js is included in the project for various reasons.
+You won't use it for much, but its matrix/vector types may come in handy.

 It's highly recommended that you use the browser debugger to inspect variables to get familiar with the code.
-At any point, you can `console.log(some_var);` to show it in the console and inspect it.
+At any point, you can also `console.log(some_var);` to show it in the console and inspect it.

-The setup in `deferredSetup` is already done for you - if you don't modify the setup.
+The setup in `deferredSetup` is already done for you, for many of the features.
 It is recommended that you review the comments to understand the process, BEFORE starting work in `deferredRender`.

 In `deferredRender`, start at the **START HERE!** comment.